-Type of complaint 'Relevant Period'

-A complaint about a billing error by the end of the billing period

-immediately following your current billing

-period, or within 40 calendar days,

-whichever occurs first

-An urgent complaint within two working days of receipt

-Any other complaint within 15 working days of receipt

-we will advise you within the applicable 'Relevant Period':
+Type of complaint 'Relevant Period' A complaint about a billing error by the end of the billing period immediately following your current billing period, or within 30 calendar days, whichever occurs first An urgent complaint within two working days of receipt Any other complaint within ten working days of receipt we will advise you within the applicable 'Relevant Period':

-(i) why there is a delay;

-- (ii) the new timeframe that will apply; and - (iii) if we expect resolution to require more than ten more working days after the end of the applicable 'Relevant Period', of your options for external dispute resolution including the TIO (except if the delay is because of a notified mass outage of service).
+- (i) why there is a delay; - (ii) the new timeframe that will apply; and - (iii) if we expect resolution to require more than ten more working days after the end of the applicable 'Relevant Period', of the information in clauses 33(b) and (c) of this CHP. - c) If: - (i) your complaint has not been resolved within 30 days after we receive it; and - (ii) we have not already given you the information in clauses 33(b) and (c) of this CHP - we will give it to you on the first working day after the 30 days have expired.

-32. Unsatisfactory Outcome Procedure
+35. Unsatisfactory Outcome Procedure

-- a) Within five working days after you: - (i) notify us that you are not satisfied with the progress of your complaint; or - (ii) notify us that you are not satisfied with the outcome of your complaint; or - (iii) enquire about your options to pursue your complaint further we'll advise you about: - (iv) our internal escalation process see clause 29 (to the extent that you haven't already availed yourself of it); and - (v) your options for external dispute resolution, including the TIO see clauses 30 and 40. - b) If you then indicate to us that you would like the complaint to be given priority or to be escalated, we will, within five working days, assess the complaint in accordance with our internal prioritisation process or our internal escalation process, whichever is relevant, and prioritise or escalate it where appropriate. - c) Unless you avail yourself of any remaining internal escalation process or internal prioritisation process, we may then close your complaint under the Complaint Closing Rules.
+- a) Within 24 hours after you: - (i) notify us that you are not satisfied with the progress of your complaint; or - (ii) notify us that you are not satisfied with the outcome of your complaint; or - (iii) enquire about your options to pursue your complaint further we'll advise you about: - (iv) our internal escalation process see clause 32 (to the extent that you haven't already availed yourself of it); and - (v) the information in clauses 33(b) and (c) of this CHP.

+- b) If you then indicate to us that you would like the complaint to be given priority or to be escalated, we will, within five working days, assess the complaint in accordance with our internal prioritisation process or our internal escalation process, whichever is relevant, and prioritise or escalate it where appropriate. - c) Unless you avail yourself of any remaining internal escalation process or internal prioritisation process, we may then close your complaint under the Complaint Closing Rules.

-33. Unreasonable Complaint Procedure
+36. Unreasonable Complaint Procedure

 - a) If we consider that: - (i) we can do nothing more to resolve your complaint or assist you; and - (ii) your behaviour or complaint is frivolous or vexatious we may decide not to deal further with your complaint.

-We won't do that without careful consideration, and appropriate internal escalation, and acting reasonably. - b) Within five working days of such a decision, we'll advise you of the reasons for our decision and your options for external dispute resolution, including the TIO see clauses 30 and 40. - c) After that: - (i) we may then close your complaint under the Complaint Closing Rules; and - (ii) we reserve the right not to accept any further complaints from you on the same or similar issues, except as a part of an external dispute resolution process. - d) Nonetheless, if you ask for written confirmation of our reasons and your options for external resolution, we'll provide them within five working days see clauses 30 and 40.
+We won't do that without careful consideration, and appropriate internal escalation, and acting reasonably.

+- b) Within five working days of such a decision, we'll advise you of the reasons for our decision and the information in clauses 33(b) and (c) of this CHP. - c) After that: - (i) we may then close your complaint under the Complaint Closing Rules; and - (ii) we reserve the right not to accept any further complaints from you on the same or similar issues, except as a part of an external dispute resolution process. - d) Nonetheless, if you ask for written confirmation of our reasons and the information in clauses 33(b) and (c) of this CHP, we'll provide them within five working days see clauses 33 and 43.

-34. Lost Contact Procedure
+37. Lost Contact Procedure

-- a) If we unsuccessfully attempt to contact you to discuss your complaint or offer a solution: - (i) at least five different times; - (ii) on five different days; - (iii) in a ten day period we will write to you: - (iv) advising we couldn't contact you; - (v) detailing our contact attempts; and - (vi) inviting you to contact us to discuss the complaint within a specified period (of at least ten working days). - b) Unless you contact us to discuss the complaint within that period, we may then close your complaint under the Complaint Closing Rules.
+- a) If we unsuccessfully attempt to contact you to discuss your complaint or offer a solution:

+- (i) at least five different times;

+- (ii) on five different days;

+- (iii) in a ten day period -

+we will write to you:

+- (iv) advising we couldn't contact you; - (v) detailing our contact attempts; and - (vi) inviting you to contact us to discuss the complaint within a specified period (of at least ten working days). - b) Unless you contact us to discuss the complaint within that period, we may then close your complaint under the Complaint Closing Rules.

-35. Internal Complaints Classification Process
+38. Internal Complaints Classification Process